kangc2/thermal-matlab/How to Github.md

 story-joe-edit-reviewed.txt

 Github uses branches for keeping bug fixes and feature work separate from our main (production) branch.
 When a change is ready, they merge their branch into the 'main' branch.
+When you make a new branch, you can do whatever you want with the repository (add and edit files, rename a file, move files, delete anything).
+In a new branch will not change anything in the main branch.
-Everyone starts off working in the main branh which is where all edits are officially published.
+Everyone starts off working in the main branch which is where all edits are officially published.

 When you create a branch off the main branch, you're making a copy, or snapshot, of main as it was at that point in time.
 If someone else made changes to the main branch while you were working on your branch, you could pull in those updates.
 Everytime you want to change the code file or work on it, create a branch.
 If everyone wants to work on the same file and makes their own branches, it won't affect the file at all and as many people can work on it at once.
 Once the workflow is complete, the branch can be deleted.

 To create a branch: